-- e) In the case of insulation work, an optimal whole-element solution must be implemented.
+- d) Where significant retrofits are proposed for energy-poor, Housing Association or Local Authority homes, a funding model should be submitted outlining how the tenant will contribute to the cost if applicable. - e) In the case of insulation work, an optimal whole-element solution must be implemented.
 Partial solutions will not be eligible for grant support.
-For example, windows, SEAI assume every window will be replaced; failure to replace all existing windows will result in this measure being withdrawn from the grant. - f) Changes to domestic homes do not need prior approval once the measures installed are consistent with the measures contained within the original workbook, and the overall eligible costs are within the Domestic envelope of funding agreed per contract. - Where doors are specified, the application must indicate front and back door as a single unit of measure.
+For example, in windows, SEAI assume every window will be replaced; failure to replace all existing windows will result in this measure being withdrawn from the grant.

+- f) Changes to domestic homes do not need prior approval once the measures installed are consistent with the measures contained within the original workbook, and the overall eligible costs are within the Domestic envelope of funding agreed per contract. - Where doors are specified, the application must indicate the front and back doors as a single unit of measure.
 An explanation can be found on the buyer's guide page of the SEAI website.
-A fabric first solution is mandatory. - g) Energy credits for individual domestic works are based on the requirements under the EEOS.
-Please see the EEOS for full details of the methodology for credit calculation for domestic homes. - h) SEAI reserve the right to look for all homeowner work agreements or contracts in advance of any works commencing on domestic work. - i) SEAI will (as noted under the funding levels section) look for evidence that a competitive procurement process has been followed either a full tender process has been carried out or at a minimum three quotes have been sought for the works.
+A fabric-first solution is mandatory. - g) Energy credits for individual domestic works are based on EEOS requirements.
+The methodology for credit calculation for domestic homes is based on a calculation of the pre and post-works BERs of the individual homes. - h) SEAI reserve the right to request homeowner work agreements or contracts in advance of any works commencing, during or after for domestic projects. - i) SEAI will (as noted under the funding levels section) look for evidence that a competitive procurement process has been followed either a full tender process has been carried out or at a minimum three quotes have been sought for the works.
 Where prices are found to be unreasonable SEAI will be entitled to require the Applicant to re-submit the pricing for the works in line with market value.
 This may form part of the evaluation process however post evaluation changes may be affected by SEAI prior to the award of a contract and without notice.
 As advised all projects should be fully tendered prior to application.
 Refer to evaluation process in 1.7.